Reflections on Burning Man 2024

 Back at camp, I was in charge of a few jobs.
 These helped to ground me by keeping me accountable for times I would need to be back at camp.
 Mundane things you might not think about but were important include:

-• Ice run.
+- Ice run.
 The literal only scenario when currency exchange is allowed is cash for ice.
 There’s a camp that distributes ice in this way.
-For ice run duty, I’d carry a wagon to that camp to pick up ice orders for campers and wheel the blocks back home.
+For ice run duty, I’d lug a small wagon to that camp to pick up ice orders with a campmate, then wheel the blocks back home.

-• Burn barrel.
-I made the camp signage for this!
-Basically, we burn paper waste in a barrel to conserve trash space.
-Turns out 65 campers produce a lot of paper napkins, plates, and cardboard containers.
-So I or my fellow burn barrel stewards would typically burn a standard trash barrel’s worth of cardboard 1-2 times per day.
+- Burn barrel.
+I made our camp signage for this!
+Basically, we burn paper waste in a barrel to conserve the limited trash space.
+65 campers produce a lot of paper napkins, plates, and cardboard containers, so this is essential.
+I or my fellow burn barrel stewards would typically burn a standard trash barrel’s worth of cardboard 1-2 times per day.

-• Meal prep.
+- Meal prep.
 What it sounds like.
-But oh man is it hot cooking on propane grills in an enclosed kitchen in the desert heat.
-At one point we angled a massive box fan into the kitchen so we wouldn’t all overheat.
+But oh man is it hot cooking on propane grills in an enclosed kitchen in the desert.
+We angled a box fan into the kitchen to cool the temperature a bit.

-• Bike repair.
-I did this too since I know how to fix bikes.
-But my services weren’t needed honestly since a camp specializing in bike repair was situated near us.
+- Bike repair.
+I did this too since I know how to fix bikes, but my services were only needed once since a camp specializing in bike repair was situated near us.

 Other miscellaneous highlights from the week:

-• Spinning contact staff before dinner and teaching other folks some of the basics.
+- Spinning contact staff before dinner and teaching other folks basic tricks.
 I brought several staves and got some good use out of them.
 Also, spinning for 2 hours straight outside Titanic’s End one night.

-• Spinning fire for the first time.
+- Spinning fire for the first time.
 My campmate Mitch lent me his fire staff and fuel.
-This was awesome and I 10/10 want to do it again.
+This was awesome and I 10/10 will do it again.

 Man burn: 2024-08-31